-A Church For All - Supporting Community Connections (SCC) program provides culturally informed support services to African American Community members across genders and all age groups.
-Program services include multi-faceted outreach and engagement activities that are intended to promote and support community connections and improve access to mental health.
-Outreach and engagement activities include attending community outreach events and conducting presentations to participants in faith based and community based organizations serving African Americans, schools, and youth after school programs.
-A social media strategy has been developed and provides program information, suicide prevention and resources.
+A Church For All - Supporting Community Connections (SCC) program provides culturally informed support services to African American community members across genders and all age groups.
+The program provides multi-faceted outreach and engagement activities that are intended to promote and support community connections and improve access to mental health and other needed services.
+These activities include participating in community outreach events and conducting presentations in faith-based and community-based organizations serving African American community members such as in schools, afterschool programs, and youth programs.
+The program has also implemented a social media strategy to provide program, suicide prevention, and resource information.

-Support services include individual listening sessions, ongoing support groups including Restoration Hope and trainings such as Mental Health First Aid (MHFA) and SafeTalk.
-Support services are provided over the phone, in person online via Zoom, Facebook, Instagram and within the community.
-To promote trust and ease of access, the support services are co-located two days per week at a location within the African American community.
+The program also provides suicide prevention support services to African American community members.
+These services include offering individual listening sessions for individuals who are at risk of suicide or are experiencing an emotional crisis; providing linkage and referral to mental health or other needed resources; facilitating ongoing or topic-oriented support groups; and offering trainings such as Mental Health First Aid (MHFA) and SafeTALK.
+Support services are provided in person, over the phone, virtually, and in the community.
+To promote trust and ease of access, support services are co-located two days per week at two different locations within the African American community.